 As a result of this article, NPR reached out and ran a story on-air and online on Marketplace on Predictive Analytics for Planning and Forecasting: Case Studies with Weatherization on February 13, 2017.

 Dr. Jochen Straehle, a Professor from Reutlingen University in Germany, was an international guest and speaker at FIT on February 28, 2017.
 Hosted by the FBM department and The Merchandising Society in collaboration with Professor Catherine Geib, Dr. Straehle presented his lecture "A New Take On The Fashion Industry" to students and faculty.
 Professor Geib is collaborating with Dr. Straehle on a future IFFTI faculty exchange that will further link the schools and its students in the ever evolving international fashion business.

 FBM SENIOR CAPSTONE WINNING IDEAS ANNOUNCED

-The winning team, from Professor Catherine Geib's class, was Sarah Frey, Emma Feldman, Zeina Suk and Julia Welcheck.
-Their idea was to create a gender neutral line of clothing for Abercrombie Kids.
+The winning team, from Professor Catherine Geib's class, was Sarah Frey, Emma Feldman, Zeina Suk, and Julia Welcheck.
+Their idea was to create a gender-neutral line of clothing.

 Professor Ann Cantrell was the only business owner invited to join American Express on the podium for the closing bell at The New York Stock Exchange on Friday, November 25, 2016.
 Ann represented independent businesses in anticipation of small business Saturday, November 26th.